 The maximum award value is £4000.

-Application is open to FBA Members in good standing who joined the FBA on or before 1 July in the previous calendar year.
+Application is open to FBA Members in good standing who joined the FBA on or before 1 May in the previous calendar year.
 Members include Corporate, Individual, Student, Life or Honorary.
 Recipients of the award in the previous 10 years are not eligible to re-apply.
-For the 2016 award Members should have joined on or before 1 July 2015.
+For this year’s award Members should have joined on or before 1 May 2016.
 (Membership Information)

 Applicants are required to submit an exposition of no more than three A4 pages, to include: